 Here is the quick and dirty version: Inbound marketing is about being found by customers by providing valuable content.

 So, now that we have wrapped our heads around what inbound marketing and public relations should look like, let’s take a look at how they can work together.

 1. Content, Content, Content

-When it comes to public relations, it is all about the pitch and the relationships to take it the distance.
+When it comes to public relations, it's all about the pitch and the relationships to take it the distance.
 What is the angle?
 What publication will find this most valuable?
 How can it be tied to current events?
-Once a PR professional has the topic, he or she pitches until that topic is picked up—or until it is determined that it’s time to move on.
-After all, not every topic will get a bite.
+Once a PR professional has the topic, they'll pitch until that topic is picked up—or until it’s time to move on.
+After all, not every topic gets a bite.
 In inbound marketing, you take your topic, figure out what your audience needs to know about that topic, and get to writing.
 So, the question is: Why come up with similar topics for two different purposes when you could just repurpose one topic?
-That is exactly what you should do!
+Bingo!
+That is exactly what you should be doing.

 Similar to inbound marketing, public relations cannot survive without continuous ways to prove expertise and thought leadership.